“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around them.

 Push & Pull Gestures

 Mark Bowden says that pulling something towards us is a gesture of acceptance while pushing away is a strong gesture of rejection.

 Handshake Power Plays

-The author says that an effective handshake which builds trusts makes full palm to palm contact.
+The author says that an effective handshake that builds trust makes full palm-to-palm contact.